Inajok/my-first-github-repository/README.md

 # my-first-github-repository
-Here is my first GitHub repository with GitHub README.md file was juste edited manually
+Here is my first GitHub repository with GitHub README.md file was juste edited manually.
+One more edit online.